RezaT4795/rezat4795.github.io/docs/onboarding/LearningGoal.md

      - If the previous choice is also checked, it will navigate the user to "Pick Exams" page, then to the "Pick Professions" page, and then to the "Pick Topics" page.
      - If the previous choice is NOT checked, it will navigate the user to the "Pick Professions" page, and then to the "Pick Topics" page.

 4. There should have be a "Continue" button at the bottom of the page.
 Based on the user's choices on this page, pressing the "Continue" button will navigate the user to the next page.
+Also, if the user unchecks all of the choices, the button will be grayed-out and disabled.

    #### NOTE
    If the user have chosen "8-12" age group on the "Select Age Group" page, they won't be navigated to "Learning goal" page and will directly go to "Pick Topics" page.